Joaaa/mercs-v5/deploy.md

 Which presupposes that you have an anaconda install running on your own machine.
 In theory, this should be portable enough.

-## Manually add to list in Jupyter
+## Add environment to kernel list in JUpyter

-Sometimes it works by installing jupyter in the environment itself.
-But sometimes it does not, for unclear reasons.
+Sometimes it works by automagically, sometimes it does not, for unclear reasons.

 However, the clean way is the following;

-`source activate myenv`
+`source activate <whatever>`
 `python -m ipykernel install --user --name myenv --display-name "Python (myenv)"`